Network Segmentation Analysis

 Violations are calculated in real-time based on zone configuration:

-AND: Source zone is NOT in the allowed list
+- Traffic from any zone NOT in the allowed list is flagged as a violation

 Severity Levels